pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/group/content.rst

 ----------------------------------

 Update one or more content units on each consumer in the group.
 This operation is asynchronous.
-If dependencies are automatically installed or updated, it is reflected in the update report.

 The units to be updated are specified in a list.
 Each unit in the list of *units* is an object containing two required attributes.
 The first is the **type_id** which a string